-Maryland seeks to promote economic growth and vitality by leveraging opportunities to develop a talent pipeline that aligns with industry needs.
+Maryland seeks to promote economic growth and vitality by leveraging opportunities to develop a talent pipeline that aligns with industry and business needs.
 A variety of programs can help your business identify and train new workers, or upgrade the skills of your existing workers.

 Training Programs to Build Your Workforce